-Unmarried couples living together often wish to share property ownership and make crucial life decisions together.
-There are several methods for sharing property rights that are recognized by the law, including joint tenancies, cohabitation agreements, and wills.
+Unmarried couples living together often wish to share property ownership.
+They may make crucial life decisions together.
+There are several methods of legally sharing property rights.
+Some examples include joint tenancies, cohabitation agreements, and wills.

 Unmarried Couples and Wills

-If you have property you'd like your partner to receive after your death, you need to describe it in your will and indicate your wish.
-Otherwise, if you don't have a will to detail your wishes, your property will pass according to what are called intestate succession laws.
+If you have property, you'd like your partner to receive after your death, describe it in your will and state your wish.
+If you don't have a will to detail your wishes, your property will pass according to intestate succession laws.
 In most states, these laws distribute your property to your closest family members.
 Generally, this means your spouse, children, or parents.

 But if you and your partner are joint owners of the property, you may wish to consider a joint tenancy with a right of survivorship instead of a will.
-Joint tenancies allow unmarried partners to share the rights and responsibilities associated with the shared property during their lifetimes.
-Then, upon the death of one joint tenant, title to the property automatically passes to the other, without the need to go through the formal probate process a will requires.
+Joint tenancies allow unmarried partners to share the rights and responsibilities of the shared property during their lifetimes.
+When one joint tenant dies, the title to the property passes to the other without the need to go through the formal probate process.
 There are other benefits to a joint tenancy, such as tax savings, documentation of commitment, and the sharing of debt.

 Unmarried Couples and Durable Powers of Attorney

-There are generally two types of durable power of attorney, but this can vary depending upon the state you reside in.
-The first type, called the durable financial power of attorney, applies only to financial decisions.
+There are generally two types of durable power of attorney, but this can vary depending on the state in which you live.
+The first type is the durable financial power of attorney, which applies only to financial decisions.

 For Health Care

 While state regulations vary, the durable power of attorney for health care, known as a "medical directive," allows you to name someone to direct your medical care if you become incapacitated.
 This person is sometimes called a healthcare proxy or healthcare agent.
 A medical power of attorney is similar but focuses on health care directives.
-When creating a medical directive, you make what is called a health care declaration, or medical directive.
-The health care declaration sets out how you should be cared for in an emergency or if you are incapacitated.
+When creating a medical directive, you make a health care declaration or medical directive.
+The health care declaration sets out how you want to be cared for in an emergency or if you are incapacitated.
 Specifically, you can direct which treatments you want (and don't want) to receive.
-Life-prolonging treatments like resuscitation are often addressed in a medical directive, as are directions regarding quality of life and end of life treatments.
+Life-prolonging treatments like resuscitation are often addressed in a medical directive, as are directions about the quality of life and end-of-life treatments.

-- Enforce your health care decisions in court, if necessary;
+- Enforce your health care decisions in court, if necessary

-- Hire and fire doctors and medical workers involved in your treatment;
+- Hire and fire doctors and medical workers involved in your treatment

-- Have access to your medical records; and
+- Have access to your medical records

-- Have visitation rights.
+- Have visitation rights

-While property succession and other matters typically pass from one family member to another after one dies, that is not the case with unmarried partners.
+While property succession and other matters typically pass from one family member to another after we die, that is not the case with unmarried partners.
 Wills and durable powers of attorney are great ways to avoid confusion and frustration in this respect.